MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 ## Sign out a user

-To sign out a user, you need to remove the account currently stored from the cache.
-The user will sign out only from the local app.
+To sign out a user, you need to remove the account currently stored in the cache.

-To sign out user using **Email one-time-passcode** you need to:

-1. Create your custom user interface that includes:
+1. Create your custom user interface (UI) that includes:

-   - A `Sign out` button that user select to send logout request.
+   - A sign-out button that user select to send a sign-out request.

 1. To sign out a user, use the following code: